-The objective of the Expenditure and Funding Analysis is to demonstrate to council tax (and rent) payers how the funding available to the Authority (i.e. government grants, rents, council tax and business rates) for the year has been used in providing services in comparison with those resources consumed or earned by authorities in accordance with generally accepted accounting practices.
+The Expenditure and Funding Analysis is in relation to the Council only as the objective of the statement is to demonstrate to council tax (and rent) payers how the funding available to the Authority (i.e. government grants, rents, council tax and business rates) for the year has been used in providing services in comparison with those resources consumed or earned by authorities in accordance with generally accepted accounting practices.
 The Expenditure and Funding Analysis also shows how this expenditure is allocated for decision making purposes between the Authority's services.
 Income and expenditure accounted for under generally accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement.

 Adjustments to remove the internal charging within services have been made to the net expenditure chargeable to the General Fund and HRA balances.
 This is to ensure that the true expenditure and income figures to the Authority are used within the statutory accounts.
-Therefore there is a difference between the figures shown in the first column below for each service and those shown in Table 1 on page 8 within the Narrative Statement.
+Therefore, there is a difference between the figures shown in the first column below for each service and those shown in Table 1 on page 7 within the Narrative Statement.